 Applicants that have been turned down in the past may apply again.
 If you wish to apply again, you are strongly urged to contact the SCF to learn how to modify a new proposal to increase the likelihood of funding.

 My organization is an existing SCF Grantee, can we receive a Small Grant?

-No, to ensure the wide availability of Small Grants, all current grantees are not eligible for funding.
+No, to ensure the wide availability of Small Grant, all current grantees are not eligible for funding.
 Former SCF grantees may apply for Small Grants.

 Will the SCF consider Small Grant proposals for work in countries that are not priority countries?

-Yes, but the project must address other SCF priorities such as CITES implementation or protection of endangered families like sawfish or Angelsharks.
+Yes, but the project must address other SCF priorities such as CITES implementation or protection of endangered families of sharks like sawfish or Angelsharks.